Jo-erl/Color-palette-generator/README.md

 Contributions to the Palette Generator project are highly appreciated!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, please feel free to submit a pull request.

 <h1>License</h1>
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.<br><br>

+<i>Unlock your creativity with the Palette Generator and simplify the process of color selection in your design and development workflows.
+If you have any questions or require assistance, don't hesitate to reach out.</i>